pqrkchqps/diehard-dot-fund-school/README.md

 # Loomio School

-Thousands of groups around the world are using [Loomio](http://loomio.org): a software tool for making group decisions online!
+Thousands of groups around the world are using [Loomio](http://loomio.org): a software tool for making group decisions online...

 While the tool is very easy to use, we all know that group decision-making can be hard, so we've compiled these resources to help your group become collaboration experts.